 Kelly WilsonKelly teaches Organizational Behavior and Leadership courses in the undergraduate, masters and PhD programs at Krannert.
 Her research interests include both leadership and work-family/work-life topics.
 Similar to her research, Kelly is devoted to her work, but when she isn’t writing or teaching you can usually find her watching movies or playing with her young daughters.
 There is very little time for much else besides work and family in Kelly’s life, but she does find time twice a week to attend her favorite hot yoga classes in West Lafayette.
 Feel free to come sweat it out with Kelly if you need a little personal time for yourself!

 Ellen KossekEllen‘s research focuses on organizational support of work, family and personal life, and managing diversity, new ways of working, and workplace flexibility.
 She teaches Talent Management of Gender and Diversity and Managing Human Capital Globally.
 She integrates these research and teaching passions in her personal life while raising four children in a dual career marriage, and giving invited talks all over the globe, often collaborating with virtual or international colleagues.
 She enjoys playing tennis (counterintuitively preferring backhand to forehand); and loves farmers’ markets, cooking (her family can’t get enough of her macaroni and cheese), and good restaurants (fun and foodie, but not stuffy).
-She enjoys watching movies, reading, walking by the shores of Lake Michigan, and volunteering on the board of a summer camp that has been in existence for over hundred years.
+She enjoys watching movies, reading, walking by the shores of Lake Michigan, and volunteering on the board of a summer camp that has been in existence for over one hundred years.

 Rick CosierRick is Dean Emeritus and Leeds Professor of Management in the Krannert School.
 He teaches courses on leadership and sports management to undergraduates and masters students.
 Prior to becoming dean he conducted research on how conflict could improve decisions.
 This turned out to be a good background for being a dean.
 Rick's interests include golf, bowling and he knows a little about classic "60s" rock and roll.
 Growing up outside of Detroit he also became a "car guy" and was able to own a few Corvettes over the years.
 While dean, he found out that being able to hold conversations about golf, classic rock and sports cars helped him relate to generous alumni and attract some nice private donations for Krannert.
 Bowling not so much.